sbillapati14/protektor/README.md

 function roleId(roleIdentifier) {
   return slug(roleIdentifier.name + ' ' + roleIdentifier.group);
 }

+Protektor.registerRoleIdentifierPredicate(roleId)
 ```

+Note that if you do not register role identifier predicate Protektor will scan role identifier
+object and concatinate values of object's all top level keys.
+Depending on your application
+this may be sufficient for you needs.

 # Define Permissions
 To define access permissions within a `role` specify allowed action on the resource: